This robotic kitchen startup is coming for Sweetgreen’s lunch

 The pandemic pivot

-Farid says the pandemic has strengthened the mini-chain’s commitment to being a kitchen rather than a restaurant, a smart business decision at a time when restaurants are seating customers at limited capacity and customers are wary of cramming into smaller spaces.
+Farid says the pandemic has strengthened Spyce’s commitment to being a kitchen rather than a restaurant, a smart business decision at a time when restaurants are seating customers at limited capacity and customers are wary of cramming into smaller spaces.
 “We do pickup and delivery, and we want to offer catering as well, but we’re not a sit-down restaurant,” he says.

 But that doesn’t mean he wants restaurant employees to be out of work.
 The company has built its own delivery system instead of relying on third-party apps like Uber Eats.
 Spyce has hired a team of drivers to deliver food on zero-emission electric mopeds and created separate compartments in their carrier bags to keep cool and warm ingredients at the right temperatures.
 Spyce may have fewer employees in the kitchen, but makes up for it with its number of delivery employees, who will start delivering Spyce bowls in the Boston area today.

-Note: Editor’s note: This post has been updated to accurately explain how the Infinite Kitchen works.